polyg314/figure_averaging/README.md

 - **clustered_images**

   _folder containing images sorted via their clustering analysis, by year.
-In each yearly folder, you will find🥇
+In each yearly folder, you will find:

     - **conceptual diagram** _the output for clustering analysis on conceptual diagram subcategory_
     - **process diagram** _the output for clustering analysis on process diagram subcategory_